Some methods are defined by method clauses, between the

 y slots.
 If the class defines a

-create/0 method, the command
+create/0 method, then the command

 | ?- create(point, PointObj), PointObj >> x(OldX), PointObj >> y(OldY), PointObj << x(3.14159), PointObj << y(2.71828).